Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 29-DaemonSet, Job & CronJob/README.md

 If you delete a Pod created by a DaemonSet manually, the **DaemonSet controller** will immediately **recreate** the Pod to maintain the desired state.

 Deleting a DaemonSet itself will clean up all the Pods it created.
+We can control weather to run it in control node or not kube-proxy ---> service pod networking(ensure route traffic to healty pod or node) frontend pod ---> dns of service --- coreDNS do a nameresolution ---> pod kubeproxy change the destination ip on request when traffic directed from service to pod

+kube-proxy --> daemonset -->control plane also(toleration)

 ---